sseung0703/KD_methods_with_TF/README.md

 ## Relational Knowledge
 Defined knowledge by intra-data relation
-- Relational Knowledge Distillation : they propose knowledge which contains not only feature information but also intra-data relation information.
+- Relational Knowledge Distillation (RKD): they propose knowledge which contains not only feature information but also intra-data relation information.
   - [Wonpyo Park, et. al. Relational Knowledge Distillation.
 CVPR2019](https://arxiv.org/abs/1904.05068?context=cs.LG)
+- Multi-head Graph Distillation (MHGD): They proposed the distillation module which built with the multi-head attention network.
+Each attention-head extracts the relation of feature map which contains knowledge about embedding procedure.
+  - [Seunghyun Lee, Byung Cheol Song.
+Graph-based Knowledge Distillation by Multi-head Self-attention Network. will be published in BMVC2019]

 # Experimental Results
 The below table and plot are sample results using [ResNet](http://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html).